Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Introduction

 provided that $g \geq 2$ and $\rho_{A}$ has open image in $\GSp_{2g}(\hat{\Z})$, it was proven in \cite{CoDaSiSt17} that, for any $\varepsilon > 0$,

 and

 Our main goal in this paper is to improve upon the above results when $g \geq 2$.
 Specifically, under a GRH assumption, we prove the following upper bounds for $\pi_A(x, t)$.

 \begin{theorem} Let $t \in \Z$ and let $A$ be an abelian variety defined over $\Q$ and of dimension $g$.
 Assume that, for any sufficiently large prime $\ell$, the image of the residual modulo $\ell$ Galois representation $\overline{\rho}_{A, \ell}$ of $A$ is isomorphic to $\GSp_{2g}(\Z/\ell \Z)$.
-Assume the Generalized Riemann Hypothesis for Dedekind zeta functions.
+Assume GRH.
 Then, for any sufficiently large $x$, we have

 \end{theorem}

 Note that the bounds of Theorem \ref{main-thm1} recover (\ref{ec-GRH}) when $g = 1$ and largely improve upon (\ref{av-not-zero}) - (\ref{av-zero}) when $g \geq 2$.
 When $g = 2$, Theorem \ref{main-thm1} also matches a recent upper bound presented in \cite{KuKuWe22} which, by \cite{BoCaGePi21}, is applicable to a modular abelian surface defined over $\Q$ and having a trivial endomorphism ring.